 Make an Offer & Sign a Promise to Purchase

 Once you've found the right property, your agent presents a formal offer.
-If accepted, both parties sign a Promesa de Compra-Venta (Promise to Purchase) — a binding agreement outlining the price, terms, deposit amount (typically 10%), and timeline for closing.
+If accepted, both parties sign a Promesa de Compra-Venta (Promise to Purchase) — a binding agreement outlining the price, terms, deposit amount (minimum 10%, though the seller may request more), and timeline for closing.
 A good attorney drafts this to protect your interests.

 Due Diligence & Title Search